 1. You can snowshoe even in cruddy conditions

-It has not been a great snow year thus far.
-Going into the holidays, our sons had been begging to go skiing but with the Summit at Snoqualmie areas and Crystal Mountain closed much of December, we had been skunked.
+Going into the holidays, our sons had been begging to go skiing but with the Summit at Snoqualmie areas and Crystal Mountain closed much of December that year, we had been skunked.
 So we grabbed our snowshoes and like good snow-chasers, two days after Christmas, we headed to Mt.
 Baker, usually one of the snowiest ski areas in the country.

 My parents know that area well so we picked the Heather Meadows base lot, at the edge of the Mt.
 Baker-Snoqualmie National Forest.
 Usually when we are driving in that area, at some point we start to see snow.
 At that point, the kids’ arguing usually ceases and our moods are lifted.
 In our family, snowflakes are like happy pills.